josegonzalez/trimui-brick-wifi-pak/README.md

 ### Customizing Wifi Credentials

-In the `/Tools/tg3040/Toggle Wifi.pak` folder, there will be a `wifi.txt` file.
+In the root of your SD card, place a `wifi.txt` file.
 This file should store network credentials for accessing your wifi networks.

+> [!NOTE]
+> In previous versions of the pak, this file could also be located at `/Tools/tg3040/Toggle Wifi.pak/wifi.txt`.
+The old path is still supported - though deprecated - and users should migrate to the new path.
+New versions of the pak will transparently migrate the `wifi.txt` to the root of the SD card.

 Format: